Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Conformal killing spinors on

 \section{Conformal killing spinors on $S^4$}

-The explicit form of the Killing spinor on $S^4$ depends on the vielbein.
+The explicit form of conformal Killing spinors on $S^4$ depends on the choice of the vielbein.
 For solution in spherical coordinates see~\cite{Lu:1998nu}.
 In stereographic coordinates the solution has simpler form and is easily related to the flat limit.

-Pick up a point on $S^4$, call it the North pole, and call the opposite point the South pole.
-Let $x^{\mu}$ be the stereographic coordinates on $S^4$ in the neighborhood of the North pole.
-The metric has the following form
+We pick two opposite points on $S^4$ and denote them the North pole and the South pole.
+Let $x^{\mu}$ be the stereographic coordinates in the neighborhood of the North pole.
+The metric is